weidendo/sc25-repro/for-paper-authors/README.md

 ### Generic hints

 Make sure you provide enough information in the AE appendix to make the job of evaluation as easy as possible.
-An evaluation should be possible in less than 8 hours.
+An evaluation must be possible in less than 8 hours.
 To increase the probability for getting the badges for your effort, you will have the chance of submitting a revised AE after a first check by a reviewer.
 In addition, a reviewer may contact you via Linklings.
 For this, it is the decision of the reviewer to disclose her/his identity.
 Thus, it is fine for the AE evaluation to become double-open.